OneGet/NanoServerPackage/README.md

 ```

 ## Version
-0.1.1.0
+1.0.0.0

 ## Version History
+#### 1.0.0.0
+Public release for Nano Package Provider that works for WS2016 Nano Server
 #### 0.1.1.0
-Initial public release for Nano Package Providers
+Initial public release for Nano Package Provider that works for TP5 Nano Server

 ### Dependencies
 This module has no dependencies

 ## Known Issues
-1. This provider does not support PowerShell Direct session.
+This provider does not support PowerShell Direct session.

+## Fixed issues in v1.0.0.0
-2. Currently, you cannot install Microsoft-NanoServer-IIS-Package and Microsoft-NanoServer-SCVMM-Package online.
+1. In v0.1.1.0, you cannot install Microsoft-NanoServer-IIS-Package and Microsoft-NanoServer-SCVMM-Package online.
 There are two workarounds:

    i.
 Install another package that will require reboot such as Microsoft-NanoServer-Storage-Package first and without rebooting, install the required package.

    ii.
 Install these packages offline using -ToVhd

-3. You might see an error as shown below while installing certain packages.
+2. In v0.1.1.0, you might see an error as shown below while installing certain packages.
 This is mainly because this provider does not support discovering and installing dependencies.
 For these cases, refer to <a href="https://technet.microsoft.com/en-us/library/mt126167(v=ws.12).aspx">guide on Getting Started with Nano Server</a> to identify the dependencies.
 ```
 install-package : Add-WindowsPackage failed.
 Error code = 0x800f0922
     + CategoryInfo          : InvalidOperation: (System.String[]:String) [Install-Package], Exception